chemharuka/toGainMapHDR/README.md

 2. Exporting 10-bit heic files will result larger file size (approximately double)
 3. \*\* Monochrome gain map compatible with Google Photos (Android version), Instagram etc. Recommended to use for sharing.
 4. When exporting 8-bit heic photo, color discontinuity may occur in low-texture areas, like clouds, lakes.
-5. Starting from a certain version of macOS, built-in function cannot generate real RGB gain maps, not recommended to use the -b parameter.
+5. Starting from a certain version of macOS, built-in function generate real RGB gain maps, not recommended to use the -b parameter.

 ### heic_hdr.py